The-IT-Crew/Database-Management-System/Contribution/README.md

 To contribute this project, follow the steps.

-- Fork this project to your account. (make sure you have git installed in your machine and configured properly)
+- Fork this project to your account.
+Then clone it to your local reposetory. (make sure you have git installed in your machine and configured properly)
 ```sh
 git clone https://github.com/The-IT-Crew/Database-Management-System.git
 ```